DAVID BOWIE AND BING CROSBY - "PEACE ON EARTH / LITTLE DRUMMER BOY"

 So what happens when you pair a smooth, cardigan-wearing WWII crooner with an androgynous, coke-snorting, art rock star?
-You get one of the most surreal and fascinating moments in music history!
+You get one of the most surreal and fascinating moments in music history, that's what!

 Now, this was certainly an unlikely pairing, especially with Bing Crosby describing David Bowie as a "clean cut kid", and Bowie not really having a clue who Crosby was.
 The pair first performed the song for Crosby's A Merrie Olde Christmas Special in 1977 - this was Crosby's last TV show before his death on Oct 14th 1977 - while he was touring the UK.
 The show went out on Christmas Eve on ITV in the UK.